Zuzanna Ginczanka: Early period

-To this period belongs likewise Ginczanka's poem "Zdrada" (Betrayal; though the word can also mean "treason") composed sometime in 1934.
+To this period also belongs Ginczanka's poem "Zdrada" ("Betrayal", although the word can also mean "treason"), composed at some point in 1934.

 Warsaw period

-Upon her arrival in Warsaw in September 1935, the 18-year-old Ginczanka, already notable, quickly became a "legendary figure" of the pre-War bohemian world of artists of Warsaw as a protégée of Julian Tuwim, the doyen of the Polish poets at the time, a connection which opened for her the doors to all the most important literary periodicals, salons, and publishing houses of the country.
-(Her detractors bestowed on her the sobriquet of "Tuwim in a petticoat", Tuwim w spódnicy; while Gombrowicz, known for inventing his own private names for all his acquaintances, nicknamed her "Gina".)
-High-calibre critics, such as Karol Wiktor Zawodziński, have traced aspects of Ginczanka's lyricism to the poetic achievement of Tuwim, deemed both indefinable and inimitable but concerning primarily the renewed focus on the word, its freshness, and the ultimate conciseness of expression respective of each particular poetic image or vision treated.
-Jarosław Iwaszkiewicz for his part recalls that Ginczanka was "very good" as a poet from the first, without any initial period of incubation of the poetic talent, and — conscious of her literary prowess — kept herself apart from literary groupings, in particular wishing to distance herself publicly from the Skamander circle with which she would have normally been associated by others.
-Thus for example, her frequenting of the Mała Ziemiańska café, the renowned haunt of the Warsaw literati where with gracious ease she held court at the table of Witold Gombrowicz, was memorialized in her poem "Pochwała snobów" (In Praise of Snobs) published in the satirical magazine Szpilki in 1937.
-(The co-founder of the magazine in question, the artist Eryk Lipiński, who would play an important role in salvaging her manuscripts after the War, would name his daughter Zuzanna in memory of Ginczanka.
-The other co-founder, Zbigniew Mitzner, would opine in his memoirs that Ginczanka was tied to this particular weekly magazine by the closest bonds of all the alliances that she maintained with the literary press.)
-In testimony to her fame, she would sometimes be herself the subject of satirical poems and drawings published in literary periodicals, as for example in the 1937 Christmas issue of the Wiadomości Literackie where she is pictured in the collective cartoon representing the crème de la crème of Polish literature (next to Andrzej Nowicki and Janusz Minkiewicz, both holding Cupid's bows, though their arrows point discreetly away from her rather than towards).
+Upon her arrival in Warsaw in September 1935 at the age of 18, Ginczanka, by then already notable, quickly became a "legendary figure" of the bohemian world of artists of pre-war Warsaw as a protégée of Tuwim, the doyen of the Polish poets at the time.
+This connection opened the doors for her to all the country's most important literary periodicals, salons, and publishing houses.
+Her detractors bestowed on her the sobriquet of "Tuwim in a petticoat", Tuwim w spódnicy; Witold Gombrowicz, known for inventing his own private names for all his acquaintances, nicknamed her "Gina".

+High-caliber critics, such as Karol Wiktor Zawodziński, have traced aspects of Ginczanka's lyricism to the poetic achievement of Tuwim, deemed both indefinable and inimitable but primarily concerning the renewed focus on the word, its freshness, and the ultimate conciseness of expression respective of each particular poetic image or vision treated.
+Jarosław Iwaszkiewicz, for his part, recalls that Ginczanka was "very good" as a poet from the first, without any initial incubation period of her poetic talent, and—conscious of her literary prowess—kept herself apart from literary groupings, in particular to distance herself publicly from the Skamander circle with which she would have normally been associated by others.
+For example, her frequenting of the Mała Ziemiańska café, the renowned haunt of the Warsaw literati where with gracious ease she held court at Gombrowicz's table, was memorialised in her poem "Pochwała snobów" ("In Praise of Snobs"), published in the satirical magazine Szpilki (Pins) in 1937.

+Szilpi's co-founder, the artist Eryk Lipiński, who would play an important role in salvaging Ginczanka's manuscripts after the war, later named his daughter Zuzanna in memory of her.
+The other co-founder, Zbigniew Mitzner, later opined in his memoirs that Ginczanka was tied to this particular weekly magazine by the closest bonds of all the alliances that she maintained with the literary press.

+In testimony to her fame, she would sometimes herself be the subject of satirical poems and drawings published in literary periodicals, as for example in the Wiadomości Literackie's 1937 Christmas issue, in which she is pictured in the collective cartoon representing the cream of Polish literature, next to Andrzej Nowicki and Janusz Minkiewicz, both holding Cupid's bows although their arrows point discreetly away from her rather than towards.